duarteocarmo/duarteocarmo.com/content/posts/11-open-source-contribution.markdown

 ### How it happened

-Whyle working on a project for [Jabra](https://duarteocarmo.com/about/), I wanted to share some of my work internally.
+While working on a project for [Jabra](https://duarteocarmo.com/about/), I wanted to share some of my work internally.
 Other people in my org don´t necessarily have a way of reading `.ipynb` files (notebooks) or even python installed in their system.
 Therefore, I often need to to export my notebooks as `.html` files.
 But this time, I wanted to create a presentation.

 However, after a long time looking into how to do that, I finally [found an issue that addressed it.](https://github.com/jupyterlab/jupyterlab/issues/5018) After finding it, I commented:
 <br/>